I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdd8042/nc-ntdd8042-pi8042-keyboard-isr.md

 <p>A PI8042_KEYBOARD_ISR callback returns <b>TRUE</b> if the I8042prt keyboard ISR should continue; otherwise it returns <b>FALSE</b>.</p>

 ## -remarks
 <p>A PI8042_KEYBOARD_ISR callback is not needed if the default operation of the I8042prt keyboard ISR is sufficient. </p>

 <p>An optional, vendor-supplied, upper-level keyboard filter driver can provide a PI8042_KEYBOARD_ISR callback.
 The I8042prt ISR calls the callback after it validates the interrupt and reads the scan code. </p>

-<p>The PI8042_KEYBOARD_ISR callback runs in kernel mode at the IRQL of the I8042prt keyboard ISR.</p>

-<p>A PI8042_KEYBOARD_ISR callback is not needed if the default operation of the I8042prt keyboard ISR is sufficient. </p>

-<p>An optional, vendor-supplied, upper-level keyboard filter driver can provide a PI8042_KEYBOARD_ISR callback.
-The I8042prt ISR calls the callback after it validates the interrupt and reads the scan code. </p>